 This warranty does not cover any scratch, corrosion, distortion, or discoloration.
-Any defect or damage caused by the use of unauthorized parts or others than original parts void this warranty.
+Any defect or damage caused by the use of unauthorized or other than original parts voids this warranty.
 An authorized qualified technician must perform the installation in accordance with the instructions supplied with this product and all local and national building codes.
 Any service call related to an improper installation is not covered by this warranty.

 The manufacturer may require that defective products be returned or that digital pictures be provided to support the claim.
 Returned products are to be shipped prepaid to the manufacturer for investigation.
-If a product is found to be defective, the manufacturer will repair or replace such defect.
 Transportation fees to ship the product back to the purchaser will be paid by the manufacturer.
 Repair work covered by the warranty, executed at the purchaser's domicile by an authorized qualified technician requires the prior approval of the manufacturer.
-Labour cost and repair work to the account of the manufacturer are based on predetermined rate schedule and must not exceed the wholesale price of the replacement part.
 All parts and labour costs covered by this warranty are limited according to the table below.

-The manufacturer at its discretion may decide to repair or replace any part or unit after inspection and investigation of the defect.
+The manufacturer, at its discretion, may decide to repair or replace any part or unit after inspection and investigation of the defect.
 The manufacturer may, at its discretion, fully discharge all obligations with respect to this warranty by refunding the wholesale price of any warranted but defective parts.
-The manufacturer shall in no event be responsible for any special, indirect, consequential damages of any nature, which are in excess of the original purchase price of the product.
-This warranty applies to products purchased after March October 1st, 2011.
+The manufacturer shall, in no event, be responsible for any uncommon, indirect, consequential damages of any nature, which are in excess of the original purchase price of the product.
+A one-time replacement limit applies to all parts benefiting from lifetime coverage.
+This warranty applies to products purchased after March 1st, 2015.

-WARRANTY APPLICATION DESCRIPTION PARTS LABOUR Combustion chamber (welds only) and castings.
-5 years 3 years Stainless steel firebox components, secondary air tubes, surrounds and heat shields, ash drawer, steel legs, pedestal, trims (aluminum extrusions), plating (defective manufacture), and convector air-mate.
-3 years 2 years Carbon steel firebox components, glass retainers, handle assembly, C-Cast baffle, and vermiculite baffle.
-2 years 1 year Standard blowers, heat sensors, switches, rheostat, wiring, and other controls.
-1 year 1 year Optional blowers, ceramic glass (thermal breakage only), paint (peeling), gaskets, insulation, and ceramic fibre blankets.
-1 year n/a Firebrick n/a n/a
+DESCRIPTION WARRANTY APPLICATION PARTS LABOUR Combustion chamber (welds only) and cast iron door frame.
+5 years 3 years Surrounds, heat shields, ash drawer, steel legs, pedestal, trims (aluminum extrusions), plating (defective manufacture), and convector air-mate.
+3 years 2 years Removable stainless steel combustion chamber components, secondary air tubes, deflectors and supports.
+3 years N/A Glass retainers, handle assembly, and air control mechanism.
+2 years 1 year Carbon steel combustion chamber components, vermiculite baffle, and C-Cast baffle.
+2 years N/A Standard blower, heat sensors, switches, rheostat, wiring, and other controls.
+1 year 1 year Optional blower, paint (peeling), ceramic glass (thermal breakage only), ceramic fibre blankets, gaskets, insulation, and other options.
+1 year N/A Firebricks.
+N/A N/A All parts replaced under the warranty.
+90 days N/A